zhullyb/monyhar/monyhar/docs/android_build_instructions.md

 as the WebView provider.
 ***

-## Build Chromium
+## Build Monyhar

-Build Chromium with Ninja using the command:
+Build Monyhar with Ninja using the command:

 ```shell
 autoninja -C out/Default chrome_public_apk